biocad-cloud/data.ts/docs/webassembly.md

 #### 5. Win32/.NET Framework api supports?

 no!
 Only supports the api that javascript expose to your VisualBasic.NET application.
 So .NET Framework is no longer available if you target your VisualBasic.NET application to WebAssembly platform.
+This is a very ``Core`` version, which means almost all of the things must create from scratch if you target your VB.NET application to WebAssembly platform.

 #### 6. What can I do with WebAssembly